philterd/philter/docs/docs/redaction/redacting_documents.md

 ## How to Redact a Document via the Dashboard

-The Philterd Data Services dashboard provides an intuitive interface for managing your redaction tasks.
+The Philter dashboard provides an intuitive interface for managing your redaction tasks.
 To redact a document, follow these steps:

 1.  **Access the Documents Section**: Log in to your Philterd dashboard and navigate to the **Redaction** menu on the sidebar, then select **Documents**.
 2.  **Initiate Upload**: Click the **Upload Document** button located at the top of the page.